3 days SEC/SECALAB-E

 - Laboratory classes depending on types of products handled.
 Ventilation systems.
 Desks and tables.

-- Rooms for specific purpose: chemical warehouse, gas storage, sample retention, vacuum system, washing.
+- Rooms for specific purposes: chemical warehouse, gas storage, sample retention, vacuum system, washing.

 - Management of products: storage, labeling, reference sample renewal.
-Toxic products inventory.
+Inventory of toxic products.

 - Lab chemical waste management: segregation, recycling, disposal routes, reporting.